nicolasdilley/Gomela/README.md

 * Put in ``` ./source ``` the folders of the projects that you want Gomela to verify.
 * Run ```  go build && ./gomela```

+To pass a default lower and upper bound for badly formed for loop (including infinite for loops) use the flags -lb=value and -ub=value to give a default value for the lower and upper bound respectively.

 To verify the benchmarks: